Trump arrives in Florida to face charges, maintains lead in poll

 Photos included in the indictment show boxes of documents stored on a ballroom stage, in a bathroom and strewn across a storage-room floor.

-The indictment alleges Mr Trump lied to officials who tried to get them back.
+The indictment alleges Trump lied to officials who tried to get them back.

-Legal experts, including Mr Trump's former attorney general William Barr, say the case is a strong one.
-The charges include violations of the Espionage Act, which criminalises unauthorized possession of defence information, and conspiracy to obstruct justice, which carries a maximum sentence of 20 years in prison.
+Legal experts, including Trump's former attorney general William Barr, say the case is a strong one.
+The charges include violations of the Espionage Act, which criminalizes unauthorized possession of defense information, and conspiracy to obstruct justice, which carries a maximum sentence of 20 years in prison.

 Read more of the latest in